alimogh/SmoothClicker/app/dev/misc/wiki.md

     * improved the behavior of the click process if milliseconds are in use
     * improved UI
     * fixed some bugs
+* _v2.1.2_
+    * deleted languages which were not well translated
+    * updated the credits view with references to people who have brought some help for translations

 ***